AdKats/AdKats/README.md

     100 kills with the weapon in question are required to trigger this check.
 </p>
 <p>
-    The LIVE mods for this section are not public yet.
+    The LIVE mods for this section are enabled when you turn on the 'LIVE system includes mass murder and aimbot checks' setting.
+Players using a very blatant aimbot for heads in a round should be caught very quickly with this system.
+	It's very difficult to trigger this check normally, so don't worry about causing a large number of false positives by enabling it.
 </p>
 <h4>KPM Checker [Code 6 Bans]</h4>
 <p>